 The West Coast campuses of Southern Technical College were originally founded in 1974 as the Lehigh School of Business.
 The school name was changed to the Fort Myers Business Academy in 1982.
 In 1995, the school was acquired by the International College Foundation, Inc. of Largo, Florida.
 Junior College accreditation was granted by ACICS in 1997, and the College received approval for its first branch campus in Tampa, Florida in 2000.
 International College Foundation, Inc. officially became Compass Rose Foundation, Inc. in 2002.
 The College was granted Senior College status in 2005 and began offering Bachelor's degrees shortly thereafter.
-In 2008, the College received approval for another branch campus in Port Charlotte, Florida and a Learning Site to the Fort Myers campus in Estero, Florida.
+In 2008, the College received approval for another branch campus in Port Charlotte, Florida.
 SFC Acquisition Corporation, a private Florida corporation, acquired the College in 2009.
-The Estero Learning site was also moved to a new location in Bonita Springs, Florida.
 In 2014, Southern Technical College Suncoast LLC, acquired the Southern Technical College campuses and changed the name to Southern Technical College.